With Snapchat, you can just “snap away” and not be too concerned with quality, since you’re not adding anything to a stored public profile.

 A: There’s, of course, no one-size-fits-all answer.
 However, there are a few caveats to consider carefully:

 Advertising on Snapchat is still very underdeveloped.
-There are options1, mainly for large media publishers (like sponsored geo-filters and promoted channels), but case studies suggests that there isn’t a solid business case here just yet.
+There are options1, mainly for large media publishers (like sponsored geo-filters and promoted channels), but case studies suggest that there isn’t a solid business case here just yet.
 If you’re an advertising company, I would in most cases recommend to wait and see.
 New opportunities are bound to arise because Snapchat will need your ad budget very soon and their audience is attractive for many youthful consumer brands2.

 Vanishing content is a new challenge for businesses.
 Content creation is, as we all know, very demanding.
 The upside is that evergreen content can be useful to your community over time.
 But with vanishing content, you need to produce a steady stream of Snapchat-friendly content — on a daily basis!
 So if your company doesn’t already have a solid content creation process, I would recommend focusing on more evergreen social channels first.